taram99/Bias-Detection-in-Clinical-AI-datasets-using-LLMs/README.md

 data_new.csv and diabetes_data.csv

 ## Manual Audits
-Manual audit for comorbidities dataset (data_new.csv) and a manual audit for diabetes dataset (diabetes_data.csv)
+Manual audit for comorbidities dataset (data_new.csv) and a manual audit for diabetes dataset (diabetic_data.csv)

 These manual audits include:
 -Group representation and outcome rates across race, gender, and age group